cwalton133/Google_Auth_JWT/README.md

 # About The Project - BookAPI with JWT Authentication

-GreatKart is an eCommerce application built with Python Django This Django application serves as a Book API with JWT (JSON Web Token) authentication.
+This Django application serves as a Book API with JWT (JSON Web Token) authentication.
 It enables users to manage authors and courses efficiently, with features tailored for educational purposes.

 ## Features